gabrielmoreira/riot-router/README.md

 Thanks, React-Router
 --------------------

 This library is highly inspired by the React-Router routing API.
-In general, it's a translation of the React-Router api to Riot.